-High up in the Tatras Mountains, nestled between Slovakia and Poland right in the centre of Europe, lies an idyllic little village called Zakopane.
-The sound of trickling mountain water can be heard throughout the town, as a mountain backdrop pokes its head above the heritage Zakopane architectural rooftops.
+High up in the Tatras Mountains, nestled between Slovakia and Poland right in the centre of Europe, lies an idyllic village called Zakopane.
+The sound of trickling mountain water can be heard throughout the town, as a mountain backdrop pokes its head above the heritage architectural rooftops.
+Here are some of our favourite things to do in Zakopane, Poland.

 During the winter there is plenty of snow and it's easy to organise skiing and other winter activities whether you're beginners, intermediate or advanced.
 Warm up together afterwards over a traditional white borsch or a spiced hot wine.